 What does the job entail?
 Is it something you wanted to do?
 Conduct some online research or also consult with institutes that offer for course-based job prospects.

-Fashion industry being highly competitive and potent does not always link with being glamorous and stylish as often thought of.
-Behind all that is shimmery and shiny, is the reality which requires a lot of hard work and patience too.
+The fashion industry being highly competitive and potent does not always link with being glamorous and stylish as often thought of.
+Behind all that is shimmery and shiny, is the reality that requires a lot of hard work and patience too.
 One should always be on toes for stringent deadlines, last-minute changes and sleepless nights.

 To make your place in this evolving industry ‘innovation’ is the key.
 Staying innovative and developing your critical thinking will help you in sustaining in the long run.
 Bringing out ideas into realities should be the focus throughout, only then can a prospective fashion designer can evolve as a successful fashion designer.